 - Outcomes: results, effects on target audience (e.g., awareness of senior mobility issues, reduced traffic in food pantries in community, lower school absence rate, and increased employee engagement)

 - Social impact: long term-effects on overall target audience (e.g., improved child health, better school performance, and decrease in youth involved in gang-related activity).

-For those who want to get a more comprehensive picture, join us in Dallas, Texas on December 7-9 for our course: Measurement and Evaluation: Determine Metrics and Impact.
+For those who want to get a more comprehensive picture, join us online January 8 - March 2, 2018 for our Measurement and Evaluation course.